golemfactory/yapapi-service-manager/README.md

 * service wrapper objects that are created before agreement is signed & stay after it was terminated
 * fire-and-forget methods with synchronous interface (although this is still an `async` library that will not work when called in non-async context)

-There are a lot of features available in `yapapi` but not in `yagna-service-manager`.
+There are a lot of features available in `yapapi` but not in `yapapi-service-manager`.
 If you need either one of:

 * [task API](https://handbook.golem.network/requestor-tutorials/task-processing-development)